 3. The break rule will now be moved to the Inactive tab:

-4. You can also activate codes from the Inactive tab by clicking Edit next to the rule you want to activate, check the box next to Active, and Save once done.
+4. You can also activate codes from the Inactive tab by clicking Edit next to the rule you want to activate, checking the box next to Active, and Saving once done.

 Q: How do I remove a break rule when the Delete button is grayed out?

 A: If the Delete button is grayed out, this means the rule has been applied to an employee's punches and cannot be deleted.
-The rule can be deactivated though.
+While it can't be deleted, it can be deactivated as detailed here.